boxme/honeybee/DEPLOYMENT.md

 ### Database Connection Issues

+**"Self-signed certificate" or SSL Errors:**

+This has been fixed in the codebase.
+If you encounter this error:
+- Error: `self-signed certificate in certificate chain`
+- **Cause**: DigitalOcean managed databases require SSL connections
+- **Fix**: The code now includes SSL configuration in server/index.js:22-27
+- Ensure your code is up to date and redeploy

+**General Database Issues:**

-1. Verify `DATABASE_URL` is correctly set
+1. Verify `DATABASE_URL` is correctly set in environment variables
 2. Check database is running: **Databases** → **honeybee-db**
 3. Review API logs for connection errors
-4. Ensure schema is initialized
+4. Ensure schema is initialized (see section 4 above)
+5. Confirm database and app are in the same region (Singapore)

 ### CORS Errors